jeffkjohns/Scripts/README.md

 TOP_INTERVAL=10         # How often top data should be taken.
 Default=10 TOP_DASH_H_INTERVAL=5    # How often top dash H data should be taken.
 Default=5 VMSTAT_INTERVAL=5       # How often vmstat data should be taken.
-Default=5
+Default=5 NFSIO_INTERVAL=5        # How often nfsiostat data should be taken.
+Default = 5 NFSSTAT_INTERVAL=5      # How often nfsstat data should be taken.
+Default =5
    ```
 ## Executing the script: